 Action is supported by the European Regional Development Fund.
-The implementer of the activity is the agency of education internationalisation at the Archimedes Foundation.
+The implementer of the activity is the Education and Youth Authority.

 The goal of this sub-action is to create conditions for current and future lecturers and researchers from higher education institutions in Estonia for international exchange of knowledge and experience, and new research-related contacts.
 Support will be granted to short-term (up to 30 days) activities abroad related to the teaching and research work of Master`s students and young researchers in Estonia.